Coronado High School

 Coronado, which is now in the 52nd year of serving students, features a rigorous college-preparatory academic program that yields the largest percentage of high school graduates among the district schools going on to higher education each year.
 Coronado has 20 advanced placement courses and a dual credit enrollment program for high school students to receive college credit in conjunction with South Plains College.
 We are now a STEM school (Engineering and Math) and an AVID National Demonstration School.

 Coronado, a member of the prestigious College Board, and its students consistently lead the district with high scores.

 The Mustang student body has developed a community spirit since its inception.
 Each year the National Honor Society organizes and conducts the largest single blood drive in the region.
 The students raise contributions for the United Way, South Plains Food Bank, and March of Dimes Walk America.

-2007 marked the 30th Anniversary of the graduating class of 1977.
+2017 marks the 40th Anniversary of the graduating class of 1977.
 Welcome to the CHS 1977 Reunion Website.
 Look around.
 Enter your "Then and Now" information.
 Leave a guestbook comment.
 Shop at the Reunion Store.
-If you missed the reunion, we hope to see you at the next one.
-We are hoping to schedule it in 8 years, to coencide with Coronado's 50th Anniversary, and to combine a few graduating classes, for a phenomenal celebration.
+If you will miss the reunion, we hope to see you at the next one.